C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 ---
 # Help
+* Thanks to Code Institute for the excellent course content and student support that has allowed me to complete this!
 * Anna Greaves for the code for enabling FancyBox to work at Mobile resolutions.
 * Thanks to members of the Slack community for their support and help, particularly Mr_Bim_alumni, JimLynx_lead and Daisy Mc Girr.
-* Thanks in particular to Mr_Bim_alumni for his help trying to fix the image issue on the Apple iPad.
+* Thanks in particular to Mr_Bim_alumni for his help in fixing the image issue on the Apple iPad (item 8 in the Problem and fixes section in the TESTING.md document).
+* Finally, thanks to my mentor Adegbenga Adeye for his feedback and support throughout mr first milestone project.